BrewUp/BrewUp-DDD_Europe_2023/README.md

 ### From Visual Studio 2022 (Community edition and greater versions)

-Just open the solution files in folders `purchases` and `warehouse` and press F5
+Just open the solution files in folders `purchases` and `warehouses` and press F5